nuthanc/angular_course/routing-course/README.md

 ```
 * Need to add imports and exports for RouterModule in app routing module
 * Use of router-outlet in app component's template

+### Adding Navigation to the App

+* I had changed header template in last lecture itself(routerLink), now just need to remove those methods in Header Component